 2) Frequent legislative and policy changes that require rapid production release

-The reality is that your Kronos WFM system is heavily used to support day-to-day business operations.
+The reality is that your UKG WFM system is heavily used to support day-to-day business operations.
 A single defect can impact hundreds, if not thousands of employees.
 If this happens, each employee’s concerns must be addressed, managed, and corrected.

 System issues result in a ripple-in-the-pond effect that impacts multiple end-users throughout the organization.
 Failing to test correctly can lead to hundreds of incidents that will need to be researched and corrected.

 For employees, fair, accurate, and timely remuneration is one key component of the employer/worker contract, so it’s critical to get this right.
-If there’s a glitch in your Kronos WFM system, it could affect pay, leave, accruals, and attendance balances as well as the times your employees are scheduled to work.
+If there’s a glitch in your UKG WFM system, it could affect pay, leave, accruals, and attendance balances as well as the times your employees are scheduled to work.

 It’s no wonder your employees will immediately notice and escalate the issue.
 This creates an increased administrative burden, taking employees and managers away from crucial tasks, reducing efficiency, and eroding overall confidence.
 This could cost the organization in employee retention and overall worker engagement.